 The Chesapeake Bay Program is a financial assistance program administered by the Fulton County Conservation District.
-The District applies for funds to the Pennsylvania Department of Environmental Protection (DEP) annually to implement a variety of agricultural Best Management Practices (BMPs) including, but not limited to, conservation planning, manure management planning, conservation tillage, cover crops, streambank fencing, stabilized stream crossings, watering systems, etc. For more information about the Chesapeake Bay Program, please contact Ag Specialist, Taylor Watkins, at 717-325-6089 or firstname.lastname@example.org.
+The District applies for funds to the Pennsylvania Department of Environmental Protection (DEP) annually to implement a variety of agricultural Best Management Practices (BMPs) including, but not limited to, conservation planning, manure management planning, conservation tillage, cover crops, streambank fencing, stabilized stream crossings, watering systems, etc. For more information about the Chesapeake Bay Program, please contact Ag Specialist, Shannon Wray, at 717-325-6089 or firstname.lastname@example.org.

 AFTER: Same barnyard after a variety of conservation Best Management Practices (BMPs) were installed to reduce sediment and nutrient inputs to the stream.